ombinya/textbroker-bidding-bot/readme.md

    the version of your Chrome browser.
 Extract the content of the downloaded Zip file and move the chromedriver.exe to the root folder of the folder.
-7. Download any .wav file which will serve as your alert sound.
+7. Download a .wav file which will serve as your alert sound.
 Rename the file to 'alert.wav' and move it to the root folder of the project.

-Now, you can run the project by running the following command in a terminal openned in the root folder of the
+Now, you can run the project by running the following command in a terminal opened in the root folder of the
 project:

 ```